Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 - **CMSIS_COMPILER_ROOT** default is `<toolbox>/bin/../etc`, i.e., `etc` folder relative to the toolbox executables.

-#### TOOLCHAIN Registration
+#### Compiler Registration

-The registration of a toolchain is manually defined by an environment variable with its name and semantic version numbers (major, minor and patch) in the format:
+The registration of a compiler toolchain is manually defined by an environment variable with its name and semantic version numbers (major, minor and patch) in the format:

 ```txt
 <name>_TOOLCHAIN_<major>_<minor>_<patch>=<path/to/toolchain/binaries>